-If you are struggling to keep up with your debt, bankruptcy may be the solution.
+If you struggle to keep up with your debt, filing for bankruptcy in Florida may be the solution.
 Bankruptcy allows borrowers to stop all collection efforts and get a fresh start immediately.
-Phone calls, wage garnishments, foreclosure sales, and collections notices all must stop immediately after a bankruptcy is filed.
-Bankruptcy also provides for a discharge of debt to give people the fresh start they need to rebuild.
-Bankruptcy has a lot of benefits, but it is not right for every situation.
-If you are considering bankruptcy, contact a bankruptcy lawyer in Tampa to schedule a consultation.
+Phone calls, wage garnishments, foreclosure sales, and collection notices must stop immediately after filing bankruptcy.
+Bankruptcy also provides a discharge of debt to give people the fresh start they need to rebuild.
+Filing for bankruptcy in Florida has a lot of benefits, but it is not suitable for every situation.
+Contact a bankruptcy lawyer in Tampa to schedule a consultation if you are considering bankruptcy.

 How Common is Bankruptcy?

 Bankruptcy is more common than you may think.
 In 2018, there were 755,185 bankruptcies filed in the United States.
 Studies show the average American now has approximately $38,000 in debt.
 For June 2019, there were 852 new bankruptcy cases filed in Tampa alone.
 Medical bills are a significant factor in the number of cases filed.
 A study by the American Journal of Medicine found that 62.1% of all bankruptcy cases are attributable to medical reasons.
 Further, the study found that 92% of the people filing bankruptcy for medical reasons had over $5,000 in medical debt.

 The Three Types of Bankruptcy

 Chapter 7: Commonly called liquidation bankruptcy.
 Chapter 7 involves the sale of non-exempt property to repay creditors.
 Not everyone is eligible for Chapter 7, as there are specific income limits that you must meet.